 Next, dip the ends of 24 corks into your orange paint and dab the excess paint off onto a piece of paper and let your corks dry.

 Next, let the kids help hand you corks and you glue them together in the pattern to make the pumpkin.

-6. Cut our two leaves from your green felt (they don't have to be anything special)
+Now you want to pick out the leaves for your pumpkin and cut out two leaves from your green felt (they don't have to be anything special)